ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 :::note

 The `Query` class will represent the GraphQL root type for query operations.
-Queries operations in GraphQL represent side-effect-free read operations.
+Query operations in GraphQL represent side-effect-free read operations.

 :::